Documentation forSolarWinds Platform Self-Hosted

 • Google Cloud Platform (GCP)

-Available cloud monitoring options depend on the SolarWinds Platform products you have installed, on your cloud solution, and on the data gathered by your SolarWinds Platform products.
+Available cloud monitoring options depend on the SolarWinds Platform products you have installed, on your cloud solution, and on the data the products collect.

-• To retrieve status and metric data for monitored clouds (cloud metrics), the SolarWinds Platform sends API requests to the cloud service.
-The first 1 million requests per month are free, extra requests are charged by your cloud provider.
+To retrieve status and metric data for monitored clouds (cloud metrics), the SolarWinds Platform sends API requests to cloud service providers.
+Most providers include up to 1 million requests per month free.
+Additional requests may incur charges based on your provider’s pricing.

-• If you want to gather specific OS data for memory or poll additional data using other polling methods (Orion Agent, WMI, or SNMP), manage your cloud in the SolarWinds Platform as a node.
+If you need operating system-level data, such as detailed memory metrics, or want to use additional polling methods like SolarWinds Platform Agent, WMI, or SNMP, manage the cloud instance in the SolarWinds Platform as a node.

 Supported features